TobiasMende/TeXtended/README.md

 ## Contributing

 Feel free to make a pullrequest and contribute.
-If you have a nice idea for feature, please add a corresponding issue.
-We are pleased to discuss it!
+If you have a nice idea for a feature, please add a corresponding issue.
+We are pleased to discuss it with you!

 ## License